Bud Tingwell: UK career

-The Australian film and radio industry slumped with the advent of television and Tingwell decided to move to the UK.
+The Australian film and radio industries slumped with the advent of television and Tingwell decided to move to the UK.
 He used the opportunity of a role in Ealing's The Shiralee (1957), which was filmed in Australia and London.
 Tingwell travelled to England to complete his scenes and decided to stay.

 The following year, he took on his first recurring television role, as Australian surgeon Alan Dawson in the live TV serial Emergency Ward 10 and its film spin-off Life in Emergency Ward 10 (1959).

 He had small roles in Ealing's Dunkirk (1958), then Bobbikins (1959), Cone of Silence (1960), and Tarzan the Magnificent (1960).

 Tingwell played the role of Inspector Craddock in all four films of the Miss Marple series, starring Margaret Rutherford, from 1961 to 1964: Murder, She Said (1961), Murder at the Gallop (1963), Murder Most Foul (1964) and Murder Ahoy!
 (1964).
 For Hammer Films he appeared in The Secret of Blood Island (1964) and Dracula: Prince of Darkness (1966).

 He had the lead in a TV series An Enemy of the State (1965).
+He also appeared in various episodes of the popular crime series Dangerman during this period.

 In the late 1960s, he performed various minor voice roles for the Gerry Anderson "Supermarionation" TV series Thunderbirds and Captain Scarlet and the Mysterons, besides appearing in the first series of Catweazle.

 In 1969 until the end of the play's run, he appeared as Robert Danvers in the long running farce There's a Girl in My Soup at the Comedy Theatre, London.

 He was the recurring character of motel manager Kevin McArthur in Crossroads in the late 1960s and early 1970s.
 (Vincent Ball played McArthur in 1970–1973).
 He had a small role in Nobody Runs Forever (1968) with Rod Taylor.